SophieHubert/lab-web-scraping-multipages/readme.md

   - their strategy, and
   - how your project fits into this context.

-  Re-read the business case and the e-mail from the CTO, take a look at the flowchart and create an initial Trello board with the tasks you think you'll have to accomplish.
+  Re-read the business case and the e-mail from the CTO, take a look at the flowchart and create an initial Trello (or git-hub project) board with the tasks you think you'll have to accomplish.

 #### Instructions